 Applications must be postmarked or hand delivered to the NH State Council on the Arts office at 19 Pillsbury Street, 1st Floor, Concord, NH 03301 by 4:30 pm on the deadline date noted above.
 Office hours are Monday - Friday, 8:30 a.m. - 4:30 p.m.
 The office is closed all state and most federal holidays.
 Late applications will not be accepted.
 The Council cannot accept applications transmitted by facsimile (FAX) or email.
 It is not responsible for applications lost in transit.
 Errors and omissions may affect a panel's evaluation of your application, so please prepare your application carefully and follow instructions.

-Applicants will be notified of their application status within approximately ten weeks of the application deadline.
+Applicants will be notified on the status of their application after the beginning of the fiscal year (July 1).

 The NHSCA disburses funds appropriated from public sources, both federal and state.
 Checks are issued by Administrative Services of the State of NH, not the Department of Cultural Resources or the State Arts Council.
 Upon receipt of properly executed grant forms, the State of New Hampshire generally pays grants under $5,000 to grantees within 4 to 6 weeks.
 If a grantee is awarded $5,000 or more or has received other State Arts Council funds which brings the cumulative total received for that fiscal year (July 1 – June 30) to $5,000 or above, grants need to be approved by Governor and Executive Council; consequently, payment can take up to ten weeks.
 All awards are subject to availability of state and federal funds.
 Therefore, we ask grantees to plan cash flow accordingly.